-To achieve $8,000 - 15,450 \text{ m}^2$ of Texas wild-rice (TWR) and maintain existing and restored areas of TWR as required by the EAHCP.
+To achieve $8,000 - 15,450 \text{ m}^2$ of Texas wild-rice (TWR) in the Upper San Marcos River and to maintain existing and restored areas of TWR as required by the EAHCP.

-Due to the exponential growth and expansion of TWR within the San Marcos River over the last several years, no active planting is planned for 2023.
-However, supplemental plantings will occur in areas denuded by flooding or low-flow.
-Along with the normal effort to prevent regrowth of non-natives throughout the system, extra care will go towards preventing regrowth of non-natives within current TWR stands.
-From Cypress Island to IH-35, TWR will be encouraged to expand naturally through the continued removal of non-native species within and around the perimeter of TWR stands.
-These efforts work towards attaining the 2027 biological goals as shown in Table 1.
+Due to the current coverage of TWR within the San Marcos River, no planting of TWR is anticipated to occur upstream of IH-35 in 2024.
+However, supplemental planting may be required if stands of TWR are denuded by flooding or impacted by low-flow conditions.
+TWR will be planted within the San Marcos River in the segment between Cape's Dam and the confluence with the Blanco River as part of a Texas Parks and Wildlife Department's (TPWD) Habitat and Angler Access Program (HAAP) grant.
+Along with routine efforts to prevent regrowth of non-natives throughout the system, extra care will go towards preventing regrowth of non-natives within and immediately adjacent to existing TWR stands.
+TWR will be encouraged to expand naturally through the continued removal of non-native species within and around the perimeter of TWR stands.
+These efforts work towards attaining the EAHCP long-term biological goals for TWR as shown in Table 1.

 Table 1.
-TW WR areal coverage in summer 2021 relative to TWR long-term biological goals, or EAHCP Table 4-10.
+TWR long-term biological goals, or EAHCP Table 4-10.

-River Reach Goal Areal Coverage (m2) 2021 Areal Coverage (m2) Goal Percent of Reach 2021 Percent of Reach Spring Lake 1,000-1,500 115 N/A <1 Spring Lake Dam to Rio Vista Dam 5,810-9,245 12,579 83-66 90 Rio Vista Dam to IH-35 910-1,650 954 13-12 6.8 Downstream of IH-35 280-3,055 317 4-22 2.2 TOTALS 8,000-15,450 13,965 100 100
+River Reach Goal Areal Coverage (m2) Goal Percent of Reach

+Spring Lake 1,000-1,500 N/A

+Spring Lake Dam to Rio Vista Dam 5,810-9,245 83-66

+Rio Vista Dam to IH-35 910-1,650 13-12

+Downstream of IH-35 280-3,055 4-22

+TOTALS 8,000-15,450 100

-Represents a range of minimum long-term biological goal areal coverage over different flow conditions.
-Represents the percent of the total TWR coverage within that reach
+^{}Represents a range of minimum long-term biological goal areal coverage over different flow conditions.